27karthik/-M2_To-control-servo-motor-using-timer1-/1_Requirements/README.md

 includes a parity checker, control logic, a shift register and a two level receive buffer (UDRn).
 The receiver supports the same frame formats as the transmitter, and can detect frame error, data overrun and parity errors.
+# ATMEGA328:
+Microchip's ATmega328 is an 8-bit, 28-pin AVR Microcontroller that uses RISC architecture and includes a 32KB flash-type programme memory.

+The Atmega328 microcontroller is found in the Arduino UNO, Arduino Pro Mini, and Arduino Nano boards.

+It can function at voltages ranging from 3.3 to 5.5 volts, but we usually choose 5 volts as a standard.

+Cost-effectiveness, low power consumption, programming lock for security, and true timer counter with independent oscillator are only a few of its outstanding qualities.

+It's most commonly found in Embedded Systems.
+Take a look at these Real-Life Embedded System Examples; we can design all of them with this Microcontroller.